Why do we support community investment?

 Work in partnership

-- Work with partner organisation(s) to increase provision of services in a neighbourhood or community,
+- Work with partner organisations to increase the provision of services in a neighbourhood or community.

-The Consortium on Blackbird Leys of GreenSquare, Catalyst and A2 Dominion is an example of a formal, long-term partnership created to address the problems of a large housing estate.
+The Leys Housing Consortium made up of GreenSquare, Catalyst and A2 Dominion is an example of a formal, long-term partnership created to address the problems of a large housing estate, in this instance Blackbird Leys in Oxford.